Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Case Studies Across Different Datasets

 \section{Case Studies Across Different Datasets}

 To further illustrate the effectiveness of \ours, we present representative case studies across multiple widely used benchmark datasets.

-Figure~\ref{fig:case_reef1} $\sim$ \ref{fig:case_mmbench} present several representative examples where \ours successfully suppresses both perceptual and cognitive hallucinations.
+Figure~\ref{fig:case_reef1} $\sim$ \ref{fig:case_mmbench} present several representative examples where \ours successfully suppresses hallucinations.
 Compared with the baseline responses, the outputs generated by \ours demonstrate improved alignment with the visual content, capturing relevant objects, attributes, and inter-object relationships more reliably.
-These examples highlight that \ours can effectively guide the model to attend to semantically relevant visual regions and avoid generating unsupported or fabricated information.

 Across multiple benchmarks, including Reefknot~\cite{zheng2024reefknot}, MME~\cite{fu2024mmecomprehensiveevaluationbenchmark}, POPE~\cite{Li-hallucination-2023}, and MMBench~\cite{liu2024mmbench}, \ours consistently demonstrates strong capability in mitigating hallucinations under diverse evaluation settings.
 To ensure a fair and controlled comparison, all experiments are conducted using the LLaVA-1.5 model~\cite{liu2024improved}.